Epistimio/orion/docs/src/user/algorithms.rst

 Value added to the diagonal of the kernel matrix during fitting.
-Larger values correspond to increased noise level in the observations and reduce potential numerical issue during fitting.
+Larger values correspond to increased noise level in the observations and reduce potential numerical issues during fitting.
 If an array is passed, it must have the same number of entries as the data used for fitting and is used as datapoint-dependent noise level.
 Note that this is equivalent to adding a WhiteKernel with c=alpha.
 Allowing to specify